orblivion/ntfy/.sandstorm/README_DETAILS.md

 Missing messages:
 * "Convenience, not mission critical" - Particularly the Sandstorm version.
 It's got a lot of caveats for techincal reasons.
 Things may even stop working (if they start using the headers API, etc).
 * "when you upgrade, restart your Android app or you will lose messages".
 This is probably more on Android than the server but whatever.
+    [ ] Change to "pull to refresh" instead of restart app, if that turns out to work.
+- [ ] If you ever reload your grain, you might end up missing some messages.
+    * The first subsequent message from EACH non-UP INTEGRATION will likely fail to send (Sandstorm bug).
+Even if it's over a minute after.
+A retry in the integration would fix this.
+    * If your phone isn't connected, including during grain reload, you will likely lose UP notifications (but non-UP seemingly will be queued up)
+        * Or maybe it's just that the UP messages aren't getting caught by the grain during reload?
+Maybe it's the first message after reload that gets an empty response, since it's before the phone connects (with the same API URL), and the Mastodon server isn't retrying.

 #### Caveats about privacy